Introduce Yourself: Reception

 The record has garnered positive reviews from music critics, although as with the band's previous studio effort We Care a Lot, some criticisms have been directed at vocalist Chuck Mosley.
 AllMusic stated that "the album is consistent and interesting, with Mosley's out-of-tune vocals being an acquired taste to most".
 In 1988, Neil Perry of Sounds Magazine referred to the album as "a breathtaking harmonisation of molten metal guitar, deadly dance rhythms and poignant, pointed lyrics".

 Legacy

 Producer Matt Wallace claimed it was an "overlooked FNM record" in 2016.
 Louder Sound wrote in 2020, "Introduce Yourself is an irresistibly charming record [...]
 In the same way that Paul Di'Anno’s voice on early Iron Maiden sounds lovably rugged when contrasted with their slick later work, Chuck Mosely’s goofy, purposefully-underachieving vocals smother these songs in a huge dollop of infectious playfulness – something that Patton’s studied delivery could never quite emulate."
 While Mike Patton dismissed the band's debut We Care a Lot as "bad hippie music", he has admitted to having a fondness for Introduce Yourself.

+The Introduce Yourself version of "We Care a Lot" has been used in various forms of media, including films, television shows, commercials and soundtrack albums.
+It appeared on the '80s-themed soundtrack album for the 1997 film Grosse Pointe Blank, in addition to appearing within the film itself.
+It also appeared within the 1996 Pauly Shore comedy film Bio-Dome, but wasn't included on that film's soundtrack album.
+It later appeared in the 2023 Marvel film Guardians of the Galaxy Vol. 3 (in addition to being included on the film's soundtrack album), and was the opening theme for the television series Dirty Jobs in 2003.
+In 2022, it was used in an Alaska Airlines commercial.